 The official UK base rate is currently set at 0.1% (Apr 2021).
 A good Kenilworth remortgage solicitor should be able to complete the conveyancing quickly and get you onto your new rate without delay.

-A network of solicitors acting for all major lenders - so whether you are you are moving to a variable-rate with Birmingham Midshires or to a discounted-rate mortgage with the Coventry Building Society, our remortgage specialists can help.
+A network of solicitors acting for all major lenders - so whether you are you are moving to a variable-rate with Birmingham Midshires or to a discounted-rate mortgage with the Coventry Building Society, a remortgage specialist can help.